A semi-parametric dynamic conditional correlation framework for risk forecasting: Conclusions

 \section{Conclusions}

 In this paper, we propose an innovative framework for forecasting portfolio tail risk in a multivariate and semi-parametric setting.
-The proposed framework is capable of modelling high dimensional return series parsimoniously and efficiently.
-In addition, a statistical procedure is designed to employ the proposed framework for optimising the portfolio VaR and ES.
-Compared to the state-of-the-art univariate semi-parametric models, the proposed framework delivers competitive risk forecasting performances and, in addition, it can be used for a wider range of applications including portfolio optimization.
-Compared to existing DCC estimation approaches, our empirical application shows that the DCC-AL is able to deliver more accurate risk forecasts and hedging performances in line with those of DCC-clik-QML estimators \citep{pakel2021fitting}.
+The proposed framework is capable of modeling high dimensional return series parsimoniously and efficiently.
+Compared to the state-of-the-art univariate semi-parametric models, our approach delivers competitive risk forecasting performances and, in addition, it can be used for a wider range of applications including asset allocation.
+Compared to existing DCC estimation approaches, our empirical application shows that the Semi-DCC is able to deliver more accurate risk forecasts.
+Shifting the focus to the computation of minimum ES portfolios, we find that the Semi-DCC produces competitive performances compared to other DCC models, especially for the highly volatile ``COVID 19'' period.

-From a different viewpoint, it is worth noting that our framework also delivers a semi-parametric approach to the generation of robust estimates of DCC coefficients.
-Under this respect, in our empirical application we find that semi-parametric estimates of dynamic correlation parameters obtained from the DCC-AL model, as the DCC-clik estimator, are potentially not affected by the well known severe downward bias towards zero that, in even moderately large dimensions, typically characterizes estimates obtained through Gaussian QML \citep{pakel2021fitting}.
-A comparison of the statistical properties of our estimator with those of QML and clik-QML would be of great interest.
-However, this goes beyond the scope of this paper and is currently left for future research.

-In addition to this, our projects for future research are focused on two main additional issues.
-First, we are extending the DCC-AL model via including high frequency realized measures, to further improve its performance.
-A second issue of interest is related to a refinement of the minimum risk PO procedure discussed in Section \ref{po_process_section}.
-In particular, the OLS regression in Step 4 of the procedure could be replaced with a more parsimonious penalized regression (e.g., LASSO) or a more flexible Neural Network regression.
-This issue is currently under investigation in a separate project.
+Potential projects for future research include a deeper investigation of the performance of the Semi-DCC model in asset allocation, as well as an extension of the proposed framework to other settings such as the prediction of CoVaR \citep{AdrBru2016}, building on recent results in semi-parametric estimation by \cite{FisHog2024} and \cite{DimHog2024}.

+\cite{gerlach2020semi} extend the framework in \cite{tayl2019} by incorporating realized measures as exogenous variables, showing improved VaR and ES forecast accuracy.
+As our analysis in this paper is based on low-frequency daily data, our research plans also include extending the Semi-DCC model by incorporating high-frequency realized measures as exogenous variables to further improve its performance.

+Furthermore, extending the Semi-DCC framework to more complex parameterizations, such as the AG-DCC model, is an interesting direction for future research.
+In this regard, it is worth noting that shifting the focus to alternative parameterizations could also pave the way for the investigation of alternative empirical frameworks.
+For example, a variant of the AG-DCC has recently been used by \cite{pineda2022} to analyze financial contagion.